Support beats features every time - the real ai vendor evaluation checklist

 The goal isn’t to avoid commitment.
 It’s to maintain the option to leave if vendor support quality deteriorates, pricing becomes predatory, or better alternatives emerge.

 Most standard vendor comparisons won’t tell you this.
-They’ll show you which model scores highest on benchmarks while ignoring the fact that 88% of AI proof-of-concepts fail to reach production.
+They’ll show you which model scores highest on benchmarks while ignoring the fact that only 11% of organizations have AI agents in production - the rest are stuck in pilot programs, abandoned after cost overruns, or quietly shelved.

 Start your ai vendor evaluation checklist there.
 Everything else follows.